 Take a closer look by using our interior and exterior tours

-Representative Example relates to Range Rover Sport HSE 3.0L SDV6 306hp Automatic.
-6.9% APR Representative available on Range Rover Sport registered between 1st January to March 31st 2019 at participating Retailers only.
+Representative Example relates to a Range Rover Sport HSE 3.0L SDV6 306HP Auto.
+5.9% APR Representative available on Range Rover Sport 19.5MY registered between 1st April to 30th June 2019 at participating Retailers only.
 With Land Rover Personal Contract Purchase you have the option at the end of the agreement to: (1) return the vehicle and not pay the Optional Final Payment.
 If the vehicle has exceeded the maximum agreed mileage a charge per excess mile will apply.
-In this example, 14p + VAT per excess mile up to 4,999 or for excess mileage of 5,000 or more, a charge of 28p + VAT will apply to each excess mile above the maximum agreed mileage.
+In this example, 14p + VAT per excess mile will apply to each excess mile above the maximum agreed mileage.
 If the vehicle is in good condition (fair wear and tear accepted) and has not exceeded the maximum agreed mileage you will have nothing further to pay; (2) pay the Optional Final Payment to own the vehicle or (3) part exchange the vehicle subject to settlement of your existing credit agreement; new credit agreements are subject to status.
 Representative Example is based upon an annual mileage of 10,000 miles.
 Credit is subject to status and only available to UK residents, aged 18 and over.
 This credit offer is only available through Black Horse Limited trading as Land Rover Financial Services, St William House, Tresillian Terrace, Cardiff CF10 5BH.
 We can introduce you to Land Rover Financial Services to provide funding for your vehicle.
 We may receive commission or other benefits for introducing you to the lender.